 The faster pace of innovation will come to play here, as well.
 Neuromarketing, behavioral economics, and sensory branding will converge so products and brands appeal to us in ways that we might not even consciously recognize.
 Take the Starbucks Pumpkin Spice Latte as an example.
 It taps into the brain with smells — the sense that’s most closely linked to memories and triggering emotional responses — that connect us with the holidays (a time of year we’re typically less budget-conscious).
-This has helped Starbucks sell more than 200 million PSLs in the last decade for more than $1.4 billion.
+This has helped Starbucks sell more than 400 million PSLs since 2003.

 Today’s standard restaurants are operating, for the most part, as state-of-the-art 1992.
 How will they compete in a world where the Internet of Things means everything is traceable and you can monitor your strawberry all the way from the field to the salad bowl?